Sharon Osbourne Criticizes David Beckham Over Leaked Email Scandal

 Sharon Osbourne has called out and humiliated former footballer David Beckham over his desperate pursuit of being knighted as revealed in emails which were recently leaked.

-Osbourne Described Beckham’s pursuit for Knighthood as desperate and shallow.
+Osbourne described Beckham’s pursuit for Knighthood as desperate and shallow.
 The X Factor judge was perplexed and did not understand why anyone would want to pursue Knighthood.
 She even told David to get a life.
 She was speaking during an episode of The American Chat Show.
 She was initially supposed to defend him but she revealed that her opinion of the former footballer changed after she saw the emails.

 The thing that gets me is who does want to be a stupid knight anyway.
 Who does?
 Only people who are shallow.
 I am sorry you are still the same person.
 I just think really is that what you were working towards really?”
 Osbourne stated.